A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Background

-This work is structured as follows.
-In Section 2, the epidemic data and control policies of 127 countries/territories are collected, a novel dynamical model for epidemics is presented, and methods on clustering, correlation and regression analyses are briefly introduced.
-Our main results including the classification of control policies, the clustering of 127 countries/territories, the spreading dynamics of COVID-19 and the impacts of control policies on the spreading dynamics are reported in Section 3.
-The conclusion and discussion are presented in Section 4.
+This work is structured as follows. {In Section \ref{sec2}, the epidemic data and control measures of 127 countries/territories are collected, a novel compartment model for epidemics is presented, the mediation analysis with structural equation modeling is discussed, and methods on clustering, correlation and regression analyses are briefly introduced.
+Our main results including the classification of control measures, the clustering of 127 countries/territories, the spreading dynamics of COVID-19 characterized through compartment models, impacts of control measures on the spreading dynamics and the mediation effect of compartment models are reported in Section \ref{sec3}.} The conclusion is presented in Section \ref{sec4}.